When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 Practicing with multiple tablets at the same time can be laborious.
 Photo: tablets-for-musicians.com

 The tablets and e-readers are purchased with my own funds and used as long as I please.
-This means that my tablet reviews are always independent, long term and real life reviews.
+This means that my tablet / iPad reviews are always independent, long term and real life reviews.

 E-reader or tablet?